SP5665/Gesture-Interpreter/README.md

 • Convert gestures into text or speech output. <br>
 • Deploy the project as a web or mobile application. <br><br>

+## Running file

+- clone this repository
+- install the required dependencies and libraries
+- in the terminal, run 'streamline run app.py'

 ## Collaborators <br>

 Srajal Sahu <br>